 Step Procedure

 1 The whole engine must be inspected, repaired or overhauled in accordance with the BRP-Powertrain instructions for continued airworthiness.

 2 Check that the push-rods are straight.

 3 Check differential pressure

-4 Replace the crankshaft.
-Check the drive gear on roundness and torsion.
+Step Procedure 4 Replace the crankshaft.
+Check the drive gear for out-of-roundness and torsion.
 See chapter 72-00-00 of the Heavy Maintenance Manual.
 5 Check if piston had contact with valve.
 6 Check roundness of valves.
 7 Inspect all systems for correct functioning.
 8 Detailed inspection of affected engine components.